In this article you will find:

 Available delivery methods

-The Shoper platform has checked how e-shops are adapting their delivery systems to meet customers' needs.
+The platform Shoper has checked how e-shops are adapting delivery systems to meet customer needs.
 According to data from more than 10,000 stores, online shoppers most often have to choose between two delivery methods.
 That's the number of options provided by the largest proportion, 23 percent of stores.
 Still, one in five retailers leaves shoppers no choice, offering only one delivery method.
 This group of stores has been declining for years, but very slowly - only by 1 percentage point compared to last year.
 A comparable proportion of stores allow delivery of an order by three methods.
 14 percent of stores offer customers four delivery methods, 8 percent. - five, and 15 percent. - six or more.

 Not every industry needs to offer as many.
 In the case of digital product distribution, the store only uses electronic shipping.
 Furniture stores often only offer their own transportation suitable for large-volume shipments.
 However, it is much more common for consumers to buy physical products, and they want to have a choice not only when deciding on the method of delivery, but even when it comes to the company delivering the order.

 - In conducting online sales, it is not so much the number of delivery methods made available that is important, but their diversity.
 Having, for example, 3 different couriers on offer is not always optimal from a business perspective.
-Matching delivery methods should be related to the industry (products) and shopping habits of the target group," emphasizes Jacek Zientkiewicz, Brand Manager of the Shoper platform. - It is important to remember that we increasingly do our shopping on the go, on mobile, and our delivery preferences change with each purchase - once we prefer to order a courier to work, another time to home, another time to pick up a package from a parcel machine at any hour, he adds.
+Matching delivery methods should be related to the industry (products) and shopping habits of the target group," emphasizes Jacek Zientkiewicz, Brand Manager of the Shoper platform . - It is important to remember that we increasingly do our shopping on the go, on mobile, and our delivery preferences change with each purchase - once we prefer to order a courier to work, another time to home, another time to pick up a package from a parcel machine at any hour, he adds.

 Most popular delivery methods